 If one or other player simply decides they don't want to play a match they can not offer a walkover to the other.
 That is, for points to be awarded a match has to be scheduled and played.
 Aside from retiring through injury, players may not concede a match either before, during or after a match.

-If the agreed time simply runs out for a match - say you have played two hours, but the match is not concluded - neither player should concede the match.
-It the match can't be played to a conclusion at a later date, points are simply awarded for the completed sets.
+If the agreed time simply runs out for a match, neither player should concede the match.
+If the match can't be played to a conclusion at a later date, points are simply awarded for the completed sets.

-Players may not agree to play their match after the round has ended.
-Though it seems harsh, to be fair to all players, the cut off point for play (and for the result to count) has to be observed.
+Matches should be played within the round dates, the cut off point for play (and for the result to count) has to be observed.